 Investors may determine the price of a stock based on a number of factors, which include:

 Have no earthly idea what these terms mean and care enough to find out?
 Check out this beginners’ guide to buying stock.

 How stock picking works

 It’s not easy picking stocks by simply researching how they’re priced as it relates to their revenue growth, historical price, etc., and attempting to pick up some underpriced bargains.
-Buying stock is nothing like walking into a store and finding a gorgeous £1,000 suit on sale for £200 dollars.
+Buying stock is nothing like walking into a store and finding a gorgeous £1,000 suit on sale for £200 pounds.
 Through the law of supply and demand, the market has already worked all its special price discounting magic and all of the information the market knows is already baked into a stock’s price.
 So unless you get some inside information from someone inside the company — a practice called insider trading, which will land you in the pokey and get you featured among the unsavories on a list like this one — understand that in stocks, you get what you pay for.

 Two parties are required for a stock market sale: a buyer and seller.
 At the time of a sale, sellers are trying to sell stock for as much as they can, and buyers hope to pick up the stock dirt cheap.
 Sellers decide on the absolute lowest price they’d accept to part with the stock and buyers the highest they’d pay to buy it.
 The amount that divides these two numbers is called the bid-ask spread.
 Naturally, the closer the bid-ask spread is to 0, the more the stock will be traded, a condition called liquidity.
 (How much a stock is traded on a particular day is referred to as its “share volume.”)

 If you're the buyer, how sure are you you’re smarter than the seller?
 Here’s the tricky, philosophical quandary that makes buying stocks a difficult business, and one of the reasons that the vast majority of those who are paid handsomely to pick stocks fail to outperform the stock market as a whole.